raghunandankavi2010/Android-RxJava-Sample/README.md

 Note :

-There is a load more button to fetch the same feed for testing purpose( To test load more).
+There is a load more button to fetch the same feed for testing purpose 9 ( To test load more).

 Ideally you will have a recyclerview scroll listener for pagination.